markhgn/markhgn.github.io/_posts/2013-01-20-are-content-marketers-wilfully-delusional.md

 In the [next part of this post](http://markhigginson.co.uk/2013/01/21/are-content-marketers-wilfully-delusional-examples/) I will cover some specific examples.

-(*) Oh dear.
-In the original version of this piece I used a post from the blog of US SEO business Blueglass as an example of what not to do.
-They went out of business.
-Apparently "BlueGlass was formed by several well-known SEO companies and personalities in the industry.
-It was a merger of these 'giant' names in the SEO community to form the ultimate SEO company."
-I guess that didn't work out so well.
+(*) In the original version of this piece I used a post from the blog of US SEO business Blueglass, who have subsequently gone out of business, as an example of what not to do.